-Berkeley Study Abroad (BSA) offers a broad spectrum of opportunities for students to gain first-hand experience living in other cultures while progressing toward their degrees and gaining professional experience.
+Berkeley Study Abroad (BSA) offers a broad spectrum of opportunities for students to gain first-hand experience living among other cultures while progressing toward their degrees and gaining professional experience.
 Choose from a diverse array of programs across all the major disciplines in more than 40 countries, including the UC Education Abroad Program (UCEAP), Berkeley Summer Abroad, and Berkeley Global Internships programs.
 Students earn University credit for their participation while enhancing their undergraduate experience.
 Students can also consider studying abroad to avoid some impacted classes on campus.
 Options include semester, year-long, and summer programs.
 Many programs do not require foreign language proficiency.
 Financial Aid recipients qualify for financial aid assistance while abroad on BSA programs, and scholarships are available for BSA students with financial need.
 Contact your college advisor to find out how you can fulfill breadth requirements while studying abroad.

-For further information, contact Berkeley Study Abroad at 160 Stephens Hall, 510-642-1356, or see the Berkeley Study Abroad website. (http://studyabroad.berkeley.edu/)
+For further information, visit the Berkeley Study Abroad website (http://studyabroad.berkeley.edu/) and speak with a Study Abroad Advisor.